benashford/benashford.github.com/_posts/2015-05-24-rust-traits-for-developer-friendly-libraries.md

 ### The query DSL ###

 Many of the API end-points are relatively simple: a struct with a few optional values.
-The single biggest area of complication has been the [Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html); this consists of several dozen filters and queries, each of which with overlapping sets of slightly inconsistent options, many of which then go on to contain other filters and queries nested underneath.
+The single biggest area of complication has been the [Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html); this consists of several dozen filters and queries, each of which has overlapping sets of slightly inconsistent options, many of which then go on to contain other filters and queries nested underneath.

 The first challenge was how to write all the structs and enums and builder-functions necessary to capture all of this.
-That problem I solved by generating the majority of the code.
-I might write more about this in a future blog post because the current implementation is a bit gnarly, I intend to refactor it now it's mostly finished and I have the benefit of hindsight.
+That problem I solved by generating the majority of the code from templates.
+I might write more about this in a future blog post, but the current implementation is a bit gnarly, I intend to refactor it now it's mostly finished and I have the benefit of hindsight.

 The second challenge is theoretically smaller, but also slightly trickier.
 This challenge is how to structure the Rust implementation so that users of my library can use this code without friction, and maybe even enjoy it.